|

 one" Monster Receiver made during the "Power Wars" of the late

-1970's and one of the least well known.
+1970's with 200 w/ch RMS on tap, and one of the least well known.
 In fact, with its

 dynamic headroom specification of +3db, it just might have been